August 2002:Moscow and St Petersburg

 The Warsaw airport is modern and uncrowded, and was easy to navigate.
-Our sleek Marriott offered a great view of the “Palace of Culture” from the 30thfloor, but I’d rather we’d gotten into the older Bristol, located near old town, instead of our location across from the train station (Dworzec Glówny) and the gigantic Palace.
+Our sleek Marriott offered a great view of the “Palace of Culture” from the 30th floor, but I’d rather we’d gotten into the older Bristol, located near old town, instead of our location across from the train station (Dworzec Glówny) and the gigantic Palace.
 The gift from the Soviet people is the tallest building in Poland, once holding Commie HQ, now museums, cinemas, and theaters.
 It was built under Stalin and looks like the “wedding cake” structures in Moscow.
 The city is quite low rise, so it pierces the sky in its enormity, surrounded by department stores and wide boulevards.
 Nearly all the road crossing is done underground, where a warren of shops fills the hallways with activity and food smells.
 The shops are full, but in rush hours, density is lighter than in London or other big cities.
 I never saw an African face.

-Warsaw is the scene of much of Polanski’s The Pianist.
+Warsaw is the scene of much of Polanski’s movie The Pianist.
 As a child, he actually lived in the Kraków ghetto, where 16,000 Jews were forced into 320 houses, 15 streets, 3167 rooms.
 He was returned by a family his father paid to keep him in safety, because it got so dangerous, punishable by death.
 Yet the family kept the money.
 After his mother and sister were deported, Polanski’s dad cut a hole in the fence and sent the boy out on his own, and after several hard days, he found shelter.
 Warsaw held about 450,000 Jews in 1940.
 The ghetto was eventually leveled, and about 300 survivors emerged from the rubble in 1945.
-Work the percentages.
+Work the desolate percentages!

 German Nazis, enraged by the 1944 Warsaw Uprising, decided to make poorly armed Poles pay for daring to recapture parts of the city.
 The rebels had expected help from the Reds, already sitting at the edge of the city, but instead Stalin saved bullets by letting them fend for themselves against his German foes.
 Hitler and Himmler ordered all civilians expelled, and systematically numbered buildings in order of their cultural importance.
 They looted the art, then dynamited palaces and churches, the most important first, second one second, determined to wipe the city off the map building by building, and nearly succeeded.
 Nearly 800 of over 950 historic buildings are completely obliterated, and more were heavily damaged.
 Therefore, nothing is over 50 years old, and until very recently, all replacement was built under Communist rule.
 It was deadly boring in style.
 In 1803 there was an earlier Warsaw Uprising, and a planned nocturnal attack on Prince Konstanty failed.
-Konstanty is the name of our street in Austin.
-Who knew?
+(Konstanty is the name of our street in Austin.
+Who knew?)

 Today along the Vistula (Wista) the Old Town area is beautifully reconstructed to look as it was hundreds of years ago, with churches and verdigris domes outside, statues and gold leaf inside.
 Caneletto’s paintings of the place were used as models, and old photos.
 Some buildings have elaborately painted facades, and horse carriage rides clip-clop in the square near many kiosks.
 Damaged window frames and staircase fragments were used as patterns to make new ones, every historical era of the medieval urban street system was included, building heights and footprints were maintained, and, since 1981, it’s a UNESCO World Heritage Site.
 I don’t know if UN money was spent to help refurbishment.